4 Incentives for Completing Training

 Promotions

-A monetary incentive for completing employee training can be a discount, free offer, or other promotional credit that’s only available upon course completion.
-For example, a consumer financial institution might offer its customers a coupon for a discount on closing costs at the end of a First Time Homebuyer course.
-A software company might offer its customers a discount on additional seats, a certification exam, or a premium version of the product.
+A monetary incentive for completing training can be a discount, free offer, or other promotional credit that's only available upon course completion.
+For example, a consumer financial institution might offer a coupon off closing costs at the end of a First Time Homebuyer course.
+A software company might offer a discount off of additional seats, a certification exam, or a premium version of the product.
 In our experience, these promotions have worked best when designed to encourage a highly desired behavior while still making economic sense.

-At Skilljar, however, we’ve found that most of our customers prefer to integrate rewards with a broader customer advocacy program as described above.
+Gamification is a hot topic in the learning and training industry.
+At Skilljar, we've found that most of our customers prefer to integrate rewards with a broader customer advocacy program as described above.
 We believe gamification works best in environments where there are a high number of end users (tens of thousands), an existing and engaged community, and reasons for users to come back on a daily basis for at least several weeks at a time.
-Otherwise, gamifying training completion is unlikely to have a significant impact.
+Otherwise, gamifying training completion is unlikely to have significant impact in our experience.

 Conclusion

-It’s always nice to be rewarded for a job well done.
-If you’re encouraging your customers to complete employee training, consider incentives to learn, like social certifications and badges, continuing education credit, points and rewards, and promotions.
+It's always nice to be rewarded for a job well done.
+If you're encouraging your customers to complete training, consider offering social certifications and badges, continuing education credit, points and rewards, and promotions.
+For more information on creating compelling training content, read our blog post 5 Best Practices for Creating Compelling Training Content.